jarikoi/berkeleycourse/lab_4/ApacheSpark-Introduction.md

 >>> results.show()
 ```
-See below for screenshot of what you should see.
+See below for screenshot of what you should displayed.
 ![Select Result](/blob/master/images/lab_4/Picture7-1.png?raw=true)

 You can also run the program as a script.
 Let’s assume you create a
-script mysql.py, which you placed in /tmp with the data file.
+script `mysql.py`, which you placed in `/tmp` with the data file.
 The
-content of mysql.py follows.
+content of `mysql.py` follows.
 You may need to adjust the location of data
 file based on where you stored it and if you opted to have it on HDFS.
 ```
 from pyspark import SparkContext